 My research interests and publications have centred on the development of new digital imaging technology, but my main contributions to academic radiology have been in the field of editing and publishing.
 I was a member of the Editorial Board of Clinical Radiology for a number of years, and was Editor-in-Chief from 2006-2010, In the past, I was a member of the editorial boards of Yorkshire Medicine and Radiology Now.
 I’m author or co-author of three textbooks of radiology, and I’ve also written for The Times and The Yorkshire Post.
 More recently, I published this eBook on Amazon, aimed at increasing public understanding of medical issues in the 21st century.

 In retirement, I keep busy with fishing, hill-walking and beekeeping, and I’m also accredited by the British Humanist Association to officiate at non-religious funeral services (see Humanism page).
+I have recently been appointed as the first Humanist Chaplain to Leeds Teaching Hospitals.
 I keep my writing hand in with occasional journalism, and I have a regular blog here.

 I have a lovely and long-suffering wife, four grown-up children, and five grandchildren.
 The mortgage is paid off, I’ve retired from full-time work, and I thought that before I was too caught up in the inexorable downward spiral into incontinence and senility I should bite the bullet and set up this site.
 I hope that some of you will find it helpful or even interesting.